-Carol Christ’s post this week made me think of a favorite little passage I love from a Catholic theologian, Gerard Lohfink, who wrote a book about whether God needs the church.
+Carol Christ’s post this week made me think of a favorite little passage I love from a Catholic theologian, Gerhard Lohfink, who wrote a book about whether God needs the church.
 I’m not going to engage that specific question here nor am I going to talk about the ins and outs of the book.
 I simply mention it because it holds within it the beautiful passage that deeply resonates with me and has become the primary image I hold on to when thinking about how I want to participate in the transformation of the world.
-The passage comes from a part of the book where Gerard Lohfink muses about how God would start a revolution while still respecting human freedom and participation:
+The passage comes from a part of the book where Gerhard Lohfink muses about how God would start a revolution while still respecting human freedom and participation:

 God, like all revolutionaries, desires the overturning, the radical alteration of the whole society – for in this the revolutionaries are right: what is at stake is the whole world, and the change must be radical, for the misery of the world cries to heaven and it begins deep within the human heart.
 But how can anyone change the world and society at its roots without taking away freedom?
 (Lohfink, 26)